johsteffens/beth/README.md

 `feature` represents a virtual function.
 It is defined inside a group turning it into a [perspective](#perspective).

 # Motivation
 Object oriented programming is generally associated with a specific framework which can be seen in many programming Languages.
-C++ is probably one of the most efficient ways of implementing this concept.
+I'd say tat C++ offers one of the most efficient framework.
-I appreciate and value it, but I also see issues.
+I've used, appreciated and valued it for decades.
+(Still do.)
+But that language has also issues, which caused some resentment over time.

+For example:

-For example: The static association between objects and their interfaces forces an inhibiting rigidity into the developer's code-architecture.
+   * The static association between objects and their interfaces forces an inhibiting rigidity onto the developer's code-architecture.
-The limited means of genericity often promotes boiler plate code.
+   * The limited means of genericity promotes boiler plate coding.
+   * The seemingly rampant increase of built-in features in recent years. <br>
+     (Of which only a fraction appears to be truly needed in any given code base.)
+   * Consequently rather slow compilation.

-More recent languages (e.g. Java, Python, Go) provide advanced features alleviating some of these issues.
+More modern languages (e.g. Java, Python, Go) provide advanced features as well as alleviating some of above issues.
 Still, they may come at a loss of efficiency and/or loss of control over how code and data is mapped onto the hardware.

-Overcoming these deficiencies is a key motivation.
-'C' was preferred over 'C++' because most concepts introduced by 'C++' are solved differently here.
+Overcoming these deficiencies is a key motivation in project *beth*.
+The language 'C' was preferred over 'C++' because most concepts that set 'C++' apart from 'C' have been solved differently in *beth*.

 Another motivation is providing functionality as might be expected from a general purpose library with a scientific touch.

-The codebase itself is entirely original work.
+The codebase of *beth* is original work.
 Specific prior work, which has influenced its development is cited inside the code or in related documents where feasible.
 However, a major part is accomplished by actually questioning well trodden paths.